Skip to navigation Skip to content

 4

-Youth Activities as an approved mutual obligation requirement to satisfy requirements allow a job seeker, up to 20 years of age, to undertake a 50 to 74% study load or a combination of items for at least 15 hours per week as part of their requirements.
+Youth Activities to satisfy mutual obligation requirements allow a job seeker, up to 20 years of age, to undertake a 50 to 74% study load or a combination of items for at least 15 hours per week as part of their requirements.

 TRWC job seeker’s employment and study approved mutual obligation requirements